 Discharge plan.
-The term "discharge plan" means a plan describing the manner in which an eligible [inmate] person will be able to receive re-entry services upon release from the custody of the department to the community.
-A discharge plan shall, to the extent practicable, be designed to address the unique needs of each eligible [inmate] person, including but not limited to [the inmate's] such person's geographic location upon release from the custody of the department, specific social service needs if applicable, prior criminal history, and employment needs.
+The term "discharge plan" means a plan describing the manner in which an eligible [incarcerated individual] person will be able to receive re-entry services upon release from the custody of the department to the community.
+A discharge plan shall, to the extent practicable, be designed to address the unique needs of each eligible [incarcerated individual] person, including but not limited to [the incarcerated individual's] such person's geographic location upon release from the custody of the department, specific social service needs if applicable, prior criminal history, and employment needs.

-Eligible [inmate] person.
-The term "eligible [inmate] person" means a person who served a sentence of 30 days or more in the custody of the department, and who is being released from the custody of the department to the community.
+Eligible [incarcerated individual] person.
+The term "eligible [incarcerated individual] person" means a person who served a sentence of 30 days or more in the custody of the department, and who is being released from the custody of the department to the community.

 Re-entry services.
-The term "re-entry services" means appropriate programming and support planning offered to [an inmate] a person upon release from the custody of the department to the community, as well as follow-up support offered to [the inmate] such person after [his or her] release.
-Such programming, support planning, and follow-up support shall include case management and connections to employment, and other social services that may be available to such [inmate] person upon [his or her] release.
+The term "re-entry services" means appropriate programming and support planning offered to [an incarcerated individual] a person upon release from the custody of the department to the community, as well as follow-up support offered to [the incarcerated individual] such person after [his or her] release.
+Such programming, support planning, and follow-up support shall include case management and connections to employment, and other social services that may be available to such [incarcerated individual] person upon [his or her] release.

 b.
-Prior to the release of an eligible [inmate] person from the custody of the department, a designee of the department shall to the extent practicable develop and offer to such [inmate] person a discharge plan.
-Discharge plans developed pursuant to this section shall not be required when, upon release from the custody of the department, [an inmate] a person is transferred to the custody of another government agency or to the custody of a hospital or healthcare provider, or where a discharge plan is otherwise required by law.
+Prior to the release of an eligible [incarcerated individual] person from the custody of the department, a designee of the department shall to the extent practicable develop and offer to such [incarcerated individual] person a discharge plan.
+Discharge plans developed pursuant to this section shall not be required when, upon release from the custody of the department, [an incarcerated individual] a person is transferred to the custody of another government agency or to the custody of a hospital or healthcare provider, or where a discharge plan is otherwise required by law.

-- § 31.
-Subdivisions a and b of section 9-128 of the administrative code of the city of New York, as added by local law number 54 for the year 2004, is amended to read as follows: - a.
-The department of correction shall make applications for government benefits available to [inmates] persons in custody by providing such applications in areas accessible to [inmates] such persons in city correctional institutions. - b.
-The department of correction shall provide assistance with the preparation of applications for government benefits and identification to sentenced [inmates] persons who will serve, after sentencing, thirty days or more in any city correctional institution and who receive discharge planning services from the department of correction or any social services organization under contract with the department of correction, and, in its discretion, to any other [inmate] person in custody who may benefit from such assistance.
+§ 31.
+Subdivisions a and b of section 9-128 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, are amended to read as follows:

+a.
+The department of correction shall make applications for government benefits available to [incarcerated individuals] persons incarcerated and persons in custody by providing such applications in areas accessible to [incarcerated individuals] such persons in city correctional institutions.

+b.
+The department of correction shall provide assistance with the preparation of applications for government benefits and identification to sentenced [incarcerated individuals] persons who will serve, after sentencing, thirty days or more in any city correctional institution and who receive discharge planning services from the department of correction or any social services organization under contract with the department of correction, and, in its discretion, to any other [incarcerated individual] person incarcerated who may benefit from such assistance.

 § 32.
-Section 9-129 of the administrative code of the city of New York, as added by local law number 54 for the year 2004, is amended to read as follows:
+Section 9-129 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows:

 § 9-129 Reporting.
-The commissioner of correction shall submit a report to the mayor and the council by October first of each year regarding implementation of sections 9-127 and 9-128 of this title and other discharge planning efforts, and, beginning October first, two thousand eight and annually thereafter, regarding recidivism among [inmates] persons receiving discharge planning services from the department of correction or any social services organization under contract with the department of correction.
+The commissioner of correction shall submit a report to the mayor and the council by October first of each year regarding implementation of sections 9-127 and 9-128 of this title and other discharge planning efforts, and, beginning October first, two thousand eight and annually thereafter, regarding recidivism among [incarcerated individuals] persons receiving discharge planning services from the department of correction or any social services organization under contract with the department of correction.

 § 33.
-Section 9-130 of the administrative code of the city of New York, as amended by local law number 145 for the year 2018, is amended to read as follows:
+Section 9-130 of the administrative code of the city of New York, as amended by chapter 322 of the laws of 2021, is amended to read as follows: